Rays vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 - The Rays have been chosen as underdogs in 18 games this year and have walked away with the win five times (27.8%) in those games.

-- Tampa Bay has entered 18 games this season as the underdog by -110 or more and is 5-13 in those contests.
+- This season, Tampa Bay has won five of its 18 games, or 27.8%, when it's the underdog by at least -110 on the moneyline.

-- The Rays have an implied victory probability of 52.4% according to the moneyline set for this matchup.
+- The Rays have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.

-- Tampa Bay's games have gone over the total in 64 of its 121 chances.
+- Games involving Tampa Bay have gone over the total set by oddsmakers in 64 of 122 chances this season.

 - The Rays have posted a record of 10-7-0 against the spread this season.